HamzaMurghay/CryptographyCiphers/README.md

   ii) Decrypt Mode: Enter a key and encoded text to see it get decrypted according to the key you provided

-  Enter 'd' to switch to Decrypt Mode or 'e' to switch to Encrypt Mode when asked
+  Enter 'd' to switch to Decrypt Mode or 'e' to switch to Encrypt Mode when asked to change mode

   You can enter "exit" at any time to exit the program